 We are committed to increasing choice and control and delivering the full potential of Self-directed Support.
 We will continue to review and embed our outcome-focused assessment tool and our individual budget calculator and ensure that people who require support have as much choice and control as they wish in relation to their supports.
 We will work collaboratively to ensure that we have an effective delivery framework in relation to supporting individuals and enabling innovative approaches.
-We will support our partner providers and in-house services to develop their business/service plans to adapt to these new approaches.
+We will support our partner providers and in-house services to develop their business/service plans

+"It's about feeling respected and trusting the support that's there - not just 'going along with things'.
+It's about being understood and support providers seeing beyond 'the mask'" Unpaid carer to adapt to these new approaches.
 As we recover from the pandemic we will build on our strong local partnerships and social enterprise approach, encouraging innovation that supports people to live independently in the community and offers alternatives to residential care.